-Microsoft Word documents can be edited with ‘Track Changes’ switched on, allowing you to review and accept or reject amendments.
-Alternatively, on PDF documents the suggested amendments can be marked using BS 5261C:2005 symbols or the Adobe Comment tools (N.B. these methods do not actually change the source text; you will need to apply these changes yourself to the original document).
+Microsoft Word documents can be edited with ‘Track Changes’ switched on, allowing you to review and then accept or reject my suggested amendments.
+Alternatively, on PDF documents the amendments can be marked using BS 5261C:2005 symbols or the Adobe Comment tools (N.B. these methods do not actually change the source text; you will need to apply these changes yourself to the original document).
 Finally, hard (paper) copies are usually marked up using BS 5261C:2005 symbols, although other arrangements can be made if necessary.

 What are your rates?

 Please contact me for a quote or to discuss your requirements.
-To enable a quote to be rapidly returned to you, please send a representative sample of the text (e.g. 1000–2000 words or the first chapter) and the total word count of the entire document.
+To enable a quote to be rapidly returned to you, please send a representative sample of the text (e.g. 1000–2000 words or the first chapter) and state the total word count of the entire document.

 How can I pay?